 It was for the best that they’d never taken the next step – the two of them together would have been impossible, like a tiger and an ape – not in that zoo, anyway, and she though they both tacitly understood, but somehow after they’d graduated Charlie had lost his balance.

 They’d gone to different colleges, the distance seeming to affect him more than her, his letters coming twice as fast as her replies, which grew shorter and colder as his grew longer and more wildly intense.
 In the end this paragon of non-conformity had been distressingly like the rest, appearing unannounced at her sorority house, disheveled and out of control, saying she was the only woman he’d ever loved, finally falling to his knees, sobbing, begging him to come away with him.
 She’d run away, leaving her sorority sisters and their frat boy friends to throw him out.

 He’d written contritely to her later, apologizing, trying to make light of the whole thing as a drunken escapade, but she couldn’t bring herself to answer.
 Even after they’d both graduated and were living in their home town, they hadn’t been able to get much past an embarrassed hello the few times they’d run into each other.

 And where had that dark, contrarian philosophy she’d internalized gotten its creator?
-The last time she’d seen Charlie, he’d been in a seedy bar one of her more demanding boyfriends had dragged her to, declaiming incomprehensibly in a cracked voice, too fucked up to even recognize her.
+The last time she’d seen Charlie, he’d been in a seedy bar one of her more demanding boyfriends had dragged her to, declaiming verses about his great lost love, too fucked up to even recognize her.
 She hadn’t been surprised to hear he’d died shortly after, alcohol and drugs, a suicide one way or another, all those ardent poems he’d written long discarded and forgotten.
 She kept his brief obituary in a book he’d given her – she wasn’t really sure where it was at the moment.